Greeting from Taiwan! Good evening : )

 I am intending to apply the admission for KAIST graduate school of artificial intelligence via Korean Government Scholarship program (KGSP).

-The following content is my personal statement for the program.
+The following content is my goal of study for the program.

 Please give your thoughts and advice.
 Thank you very much!

 The magic of deep reinforcement learning (DRL) algorithms genuinely attracts me; hence, I wish to study this topic as my master's research.
 I had taken a graduate course of DRL when I exchanged in SNU and had written a thesis regarding an improved architecture of DDQN.
 However, in Taiwan, DRL research is not a very popular field.
 For example, in my school NTHU, only one professor is doing it.
 In contrast, the AI school of KAIST has quite a few professors doing DRL research.
 To access an academic environment that fits my interest, I hope to study for my master's degree in KAIST AI school.